AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/equations.rst

 Centering short equations
 -------------------------

-For very short equations, you should consider centering them to make them standout more to th reading.
+For very short equations, you should consider centering them to make them standout more to the reader.
 You can currently do this with the ``<center>`` HTML tag.
 Therefore, you'll need to also use the ``<code>`` tag to display the equation as code text.
-So for the area of a circle example, the text would be:
+So, for the area of a circle example, the text would be:

 .. code:: html